RahulChandrasekaran/Heart-Disease-Prediction-using-SVM/README.md

 The **Radial Basis Function (RBF)** that we are using with our **Support Vector Machine** assumes that the data are centered and scaled, so we need to do this to both the training and testing datasets.

-**NOTE:** We split the data into training and testing datasets and then scale them separately to avoid **Data Leakage**. **Data Leakage** occurs when information about the training dataset currupts or influences the testing dataset.
+**NOTE:** We split the data into training and testing datasets and then scale them separately to avoid **Data Leakage**. **Data Leakage** occurs when information about the training dataset corrupts or influences the testing dataset.

 **Step 7: SVM Model Building**